waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **TM49 (Fury Cutter):** A move that gets stronger with each consecutive hit.
 - **SLOWPOKETAIL:** A man on Route 32 offered to sell this.
 Its purpose is unknown.
 - **MOOMOO MILK:** Restores 100 HP.
 Can be purchased at MOOMOO FARM.
+- **New Hypothesis:** My attempts to reset the puzzle by moving around have failed.
+I will now try to reach the apprentice directly at (7, 28) to see if they provide a clue.